 According to a variety of sources it is said that a credit score represents a look at a person’s creditworthiness.
 This helps lenders to determine what level of risk a potential borrower might represent and the likelihood of being paid in full (principal and fess) if they were to issue someone a loan.

-Those that have a credit score of about 560 to 659 are considered to have fair credit, but below 560 is considered a poor credit history or bad credit score.
+Those that have a credit score of about 600 to 659 are considered to have fair credit, but below this are considered to have a poor credit history or bad credit score.
+This can make it difficult to qualify when you need to borrow.
+This leaves few options, with the ones available having high interest rates.
 But don’t despair, as there are ways that you can improve your score, so that you’ll someday be able to take advantage of better rates in the future.

 A bad credit score means that you will not qualify for the best interest rates from Canadian lenders, which in turn means that the cost of borrowing should you seek a loan in future will be higher.
 The best thing you can do when you need a loan with bad credit score is develop a plan so that you might improve your rating, because there will likely come a day when you hope to borrow.

 If you are interested in how to improve or raise your credit score for a personal loan, the first thing to know is that making bill payments on time is probably at the top of the list.
 Be sure that you pay at least the minimum balance due on time, although it’s advised to pay more than the minimum so that you might get out of debt sooner.